docapostiotalliance/kafka-etl/README.md

 ### Code format

 You have to follow the same code format as everyone else in order to have a better view of the real changes in the pull requests.
+As such, the project contains a code formatter under the root directory.

-To install the code formatter in your pre-commit hook, execute the following commands:
+To install it, run the following command :

 ```bash
 $ cd ~/kafka-etl/code-formatter